Academic Policy 1405.11

 - The responsibility for the initiation of the annual review of each faculty member,

-including recommendations regarding reappointment of each non-tenured faculty member,
+as well as recommendations regarding reappointment of each non-tenured faculty member,

 - Prior to the chairperson's/head’s completion of the annual evaluation (including any